michaelangelopineda/ms2-lumiere/TESTING.md

 - **2. As a user (scented candle aficionado), I want to get info about the company so that I can be aware of what company I am buying from.**
         -There is a deicated About section in the page that gives a brief descripton of the brand.

+1. On the Home at the top right corner of the page, click the About button (desktop)/  Toggler menu (hamburger icon) and click About on the dropdeown menu (mobile)
+2. Scroll down to view the whole content

 - Desktop
 ![How to go to About Page](docs/user-story-testing-img/about-desktop.png)